Visit Us

 - The Americans with Disabilities Act (ADA) defines a service animal as a dog that is individually trained to do work or perform tasks for a person with a disability.

-- Dogs or therapy animals whose function is to provide comfort or emotional support do not qualify as service animals according to ADA, even with a doctor’s note.
+- Dogs or therapy animals whose function is to provide comfort or emotional support do not qualify as service animals according to ADA, even with a doctor’s note and will not be allowed in the museum.

 We require a 1:5 adult-to-children ratio on our exhibit floor.
-Children must be supervised al all times.
-No security can take the place of adult supervision.
+Children must be supervised at all times.

 If a child (or adult) in my group is sick, can we still visit the museum?